-SPA 404 Open Topics in Spanish American Literature
+SPA 404 Selected Topics in Spanish American Literature Credit, 3 sem. hrs.

 A study of major Spanish American writers and their works.
 Classes conducted in Spanish.

 SPA 420 Spanish for Business

 A study of vocabulary used in business correspondence, travel and international business transactions.
 Classes conducted in Spanish.
 Students enrolled in this course will be required to make oral presentations.